314isnotdefined/314isnotdefined.github.io/index.md

      <img src = "./img/landing4.png" >
      <img src = "./img/landing5.png" >

-  - **Sign up Page:** On the Sign Up Page you can create an account and also have the option to add a profile picture

-  - **Logged in Page:** Option of two dropdown menus that link to the Lost item/Found Item Forms and the Item Listings pages

-  - **Submit Lost Item Page** Able to upload an item that you have lost with data such as where it was last seen, category of the item, and contact info
+  - **Submit Lost Item Page** Able to upload an item that you have lost with data such as where it was last seen, category of the item, contact info, and picture(s).

-  - **Submit Found Item Page** Able to upload an item that you have found with data such as where it was found, category of the item, and contact info
+  - **Submit Found Item Page** Able to upload an item that you have found with data such as where it was found, category of the item, contact info, and picture(s).

-  - **Found Item Page** Page holds all items that have been found with their respective info/pictures.
-You can also filter found items based on their category.
+  - **Found Item Page** Page holds all items that have been found with their respective info/picture(s).
+You can filter found items based on their category.
+As well as claim said items, and contact person who posted that item.

   - **Lost Item Page** Page holds all items that have been lost with their respective info/pictures.
 You can also filter lost items based on their category.
+As well as claim said items, and contact person who posted that item.

+  - **My Items Page** View all items posted by your account

+  - **Item Archive** View all past found/lost items that have been resolved

+  - **Leaderboard Page** View accounts with most found items, users are rewarded points when giving back to the UH community.

 <hr>
 ## Page Ideas